emijrp/all-human-knowledge/README.md

 According to [ESA](https://www.esa.int/Science_Exploration/Space_Science/Herschel/How_many_stars_are_there_in_the_Universe), the number of galaxies in the observable universe is 2×10<sup>12</sup> (two trillion) and as many as 1×10<sup>24</sup> stars (more stars than all the grains of sand on planet Earth).

 * [Guide Star Catalog](https://archive.stsci.edu/gsc/) - GSC-I contains 19 million stars with apparent magnitudes of 6 to 15.
 GSC-II is an all-sky catalog of 2 billion stars and galaxies.
-* [Messier Catalogue](https://en.wikipedia.org/wiki/Messier_object) - a set of 110 astronomical objects catalogued by Charles Messier.
+* [Messier Catalogue](https://en.wikipedia.org/wiki/Messier_object) - A set of 110 astronomical objects catalogued by Charles Messier.
-* [New General Catalgoue](https://en.wikipedia.org/wiki/List_of_NGC_objects) - a set of 7,840 deep-sky objects compiled by John Louis Emil Dreyer.
+* [New General Catalgoue](https://en.wikipedia.org/wiki/List_of_NGC_objects) - A set of 7,840 deep-sky objects compiled by John Louis Emil Dreyer.

 ## Biology